GaneshKantle/Stroke-Risk-Prediction-using-ML/README.md

 # Stroke Risk Prediction System using ML

 ## Overview
 The **Stroke Prediction System** is a machine learning-based web application that predicts the risk of stroke based on user-provided health details.
-The system utilizes five different machine learning models to enhance accuracy and provides a user-friendly interface for input submission.
+The system utilizes five machine-learning models to enhance accuracy and provides a user-friendly interface for input submission.

 This project aims to assist in early stroke detection by analyzing key health factors such as age, BMI, smoking status, and medical history.